popala1986/oneway-ticket-travel/README.md

-# ✈️ One Way Ticket Travel
+✈️ One Way Ticket Travel

-**One Way Ticket Travel** is a web application built with Spring Boot that allows users to search for travel offers using dynamic filters such as continent, country, destination city.
+One Way Ticket Travel is a web application built with Spring Boot that allows users to search for travel offers using dynamic filters such as continent, country, and destination city.
+Users can reserve offers, view confirmation details, and enjoy a clean, responsive interface.

 ## 📦 Technologies Used